Prosper Karangwa

-Prosper Karangwa (born May 17, 1978) is a Rwandan former professional basketball player and front office executive for the Vice President of Player Personal Philadelphia 76ers of the National Basketball Association (NBA) with the duties of General Manager of Delaware Blue Coats of the NBA G League.
+Prosper Karangwa (born 17 May 1978) is a Canadian-Rwandan former professional basketball player and front office executive for the Vice President of Player Personal Philadelphia 76ers of the National Basketball Association (NBA) with the duties of General Manager of Delaware Blue Coats of the NBA G League.
 Prior to his hire with Philadelphia, Karangwa worked with the Orlando Magic as Vice president of scouting.
-Before he joined the front office, Karangwa was a basketball player playing for teams like Basketball Löwen Braunschweig and Paris-Levallois.
+Before he joined the front office, Karangwa was a basketball player playing for teams like BS Energy Braunschweig and Paris-Levallois.
 He retired in 2010.

 After retiring, he joined the Orlando Magic as Vice President of College Scouting and before being promoted to Vice President of Scouting.
 In October 2020, he was hired by Elton Brand as Vice President of Player Personnel for the 76ers.

 Basketball career

 High school

+Karangwa, son of a nurse and a chemist, first grew up in Burundi and moved to Montreal with his family when he was nine years of age.
+He attended École secondaire Antoine-de-Saint-Exupéry in Montreal and then moved to Dawson College.
 At 15, his interest in basketball became more serious.
 He started traveling to the U.S. for the AAU basketball competitions.
 His travels included weekly 10-plus hour Greyhound bus rides to face elite competition.
 One of the people he played with was his future boss Elton Brand.
 He gained interest from college scouts after.